b6pzeusbc54tvhw5jgpyw8pwz2x6gs/react-utterances-demo-in-sandbox/README.md

-# react-utterances-demo-in-sandbox
+# react-uttereances-demo
-Created with CodeSandbox
+It is bootstraped by create-react-app